Greek Tzatziki Gets a Tangy Boost with Salty Pickled Cucumbers

 Instructions

 - Grate the pickled cucumbers using the large-holed side of a box grater.
 Squeeze out the excess liquid.
-Combine the grated pickles with the remaining tzatziki ingredients and stir until you have a thick, creamy sauce.
+Combine the grated pickles with the remaining ingredients and stir until the sauce is thick and creamy.
 Taste and season with salt and pepper as needed.
 If you prefer a sharper flavour, add a little more lemon juice, a small squeeze at a time, until it suits your taste.

 - Refrigerate for at least 30 minutes before serving to allow the flavours to develop.
 When ready to serve, transfer to a bowl and drizzle with extra olive oil.
 Garnish with a little extra chopped dill, if desired.Note: The sauce can also be made a day in advance.